-This Guide is for businesses placing personal protective equipment (PPE) on the market in Northern Ireland from 1 January 2021.
+This Guide is for businesses placing personal protective equipment (PPE) on the market in Northern Ireland.

-While the Northern Ireland Protocol ('the Protocol') is in force, from 1 January 2021, Northern Ireland ("NI") will align with relevant EU rules relating to the placing on the market of manufactured goods.
+While the Northern Ireland Protocol see footnote 1 ('the Protocol') is in force see footnote 2, Northern Ireland ("NI") is aligning with relevant EU rules relating to the placing on the market of manufactured goods.
 PPE placed on the NI market must therefore follow UK law as it applies to NI.
 The relevant law is the Regulation EU 2016/425 ('the 2016 Regulation') and The Personal Protective Equipment (Enforcement) Regulations 2018 ('the 2018 Regulations').